gao-hongnan/common-utils/examples/distributed/ddp-tutorial-series/README.md

 - set the environment variable `WORLD_SIZE` to the total number of GPUs on your machine
 - or set `world_size` in `dist.init_process_group` to the total number of GPUs on your machine

+Yes, placing a `dist.barrier()` can still make sense even if you're not loading a model, depending on the context.
+If there's a point in your distributed training code where all processes need to be synchronized, then `dist.barrier()` can be used to ensure that synchronization.

+Here are a few scenarios where you might want synchronization:

+1. **Logging**: If you're logging metrics and want to ensure that logs from different processes don't overlap or get intermingled, you might use a barrier to synchronize the processes before the logging step.

+2. **Data Preparation**: If there's a point in your code where each process prepares some data or does some computation that other processes depend upon, you would want to synchronize before continuing.

+3. **Resource Access**: If multiple processes are trying to access shared resources (like a file or database), you might want to synchronize to avoid conflicts.

+4. **Gradient Updates**: Normally, DistributedDataParallel (DDP) in PyTorch will handle gradient synchronization across processes.
+But if you're implementing custom gradient synchronization or aggregation logic, you might need explicit synchronization.

+However, it's important to be judicious in the use of barriers:

+- Overusing barriers can impact performance since processes spend time waiting at the synchronization points.

+- Unnecessary barriers can negate some of the speed-up benefits you get from distributed training.

+In summary, if there's a specific reason to ensure all processes are at the same point in your code, then a barrier makes sense.
+If not, adding barriers can slow down your training without providing any benefit.

 ## Single-Node Multi-GPU (Without `torchrun` or `torch.distributed.launch`)

 ...

 ## Caveats of not using `torchrun` or `torch.distributed.launch`